 Friday the 13th is a day that has been long associated with bad omens.
-This became a reality for almost 30,000 Facebook staff though on Friday 13th December.
+This became a reality for almost 30,000 Facebook staff though on Friday the 13th of December.

 Almost 30,000 employee payroll records were stolen.
 The theft left information security professionals scratching their heads because it was a rather unusual set of circumstances that unfolded.

 A Facebook employee who worked in the payroll team decided to take a hard drive home that contained the staff payroll records.
 The hard drive was then left in that member of staff’s car over the weekend.
 At some point that weekend the car was allegedly broken into and the hard drive was stolen.
 To make matters worse the data on the hard drive had NOT been encrypted.
 So all that sensitive data was open to anyone to read.

 The contents of the hard drive included a wealth of payroll data including:

 - Employee bank details;